1blusoftwave/forceInstrumentedSamples/README.md

 #
-# Salesforce CQRS Force Instrumented Samples+++
+# Salesforce Core Force Instrumented Samples+++

 The Samples are an UNLOCKED package.
 You can edit the code as needed.
 Actual examples can be found in ./src/scripts/apex.
+The examples below came from ./src/scripts/apex/cqrs and provides a easy flow.

 You can find documentation in ./docs directory.
 There will be a tutorial on setup, examples, etc. along with various videos.

 # Salesforce CQRS Design Pattern+++

-Command-Query Responsibility Segregation, or CSRQ, provides the ability to separate Query from Commands responsibilities using SOLID Principles.
+Command-Query Responsibility Segregation, or CQRS, provides the ability to separate Queries from Commands responsibilities using SOLID Principles.
 Queries retrieve information from a sink (data store) for the user.
-A command performs a task, such as update a sink (data store).
+While a Command performs a task, such as update a sink (data store).
 Commands mutate state, while a Query does not.
 Technically, a Command does not return a value; however, the example which follows will return status.
-Each provides a single responsibility (Single Responsibility principle in Solid).
+Each provides a single responsibility (Single Responsibility principle in SOLID).

-Documentation can be found in the _docs_ directory and [CQRS](https://github.com/bjanderson70/cqrs_dx/blob/master/docs/CQRS-Design.pdf)
+Documentation can be found in the _docs_ directory and [CQRS](https://github.com/1blusoftwave/forceInstrumentedSamples/tree/main/docs/CQRS-Design.pdf)

 ## Caveat-Preemptor